Insights

 • LoRA Rank (r) and Alpha: When fine-tuning foundation models using Low-Rank Adaptation (LoRA), the r parameter determines the dimensionality of the update matrices, establishing a direct trade-off between model adaptability and VRAM consumption.

 Each search methodology occupies a different position on the compute cost versus search precision spectrum.
-The choice depends on model complexity, available infrastructure, and the number of hyperparameters under optimisation.
+The choice depends on model complexity, available infrastructure, and the number of hyperparameters under optimization.

 Strategic countermeasures such as search methodologies

 With potentially an infinite number of hyperparameter combinations, brute-force search is an indefensible misallocation of compute capital.
-Organisations must mandate efficient search methodologies.
+Organizations must mandate efficient search methodologies.

 • Grid search (Brute force approach): Exhaustively tests every defined combination.
 Only acceptable for simple models with fewer than three variables.
 For complex systems, the computational cost grows exponentially.